alexgavrilyuk/Neuroledger/frontend/FE_BE_INTERACTION_README.md

 ## 5. Key Data Models (Typescript Interfaces)

-*(Note: These interfaces represent the shape of data exchanged via the API.
+*(Note: These interfaces represent the shape of data exchanged via the API/WebSockets.
 Backend models may have additional methods or virtuals.)*

 ### SubscriptionInfo (Part of User)
 ```typescript